Managing Digital Content

-Make it Digital has one detailed Managing Digital Content guide:
+Make it Digital has a detailed Managing Digital Content guide: Management Resources

-Information and collection management convergence have meant that the software systems used for managing digital content have become harder to classify.
-Although there is some overlap and mixed terminology, there are basically three kinds of software systems used for managing digital content.
-Databases, content management systems and repositories each have a different focus and function.
-You need to be clear about what your needs are before investing time and money into a new system, as some may not be suitable for your content, organisation or budget.
+There are basically three kinds of software systems used for managing digital content: databases, content management systems, and repositories, each with a different focus and function.
+You need to be clear about what your needs are before investing time and money into a new system, as some may not be suitable for your content, organisation, or budget.

 Database systems are typically used to describe and track content collections, whether digital or not.
 They are primarily metadata systems and do not hold or store content objects beyond basic elements such as sample content (e.g. extracts, thumbnails, short audio clips) that form part of the metadata.